One medic's creep-filled day of cursed calls

 "I think something far more sinister is going on."

-I stand on the third floor landing listening to Oliver, one of the firefighters sent along with us just in case, talk to the girl and her boyfriend.
+I stand on the third-floor landing as Oliver, one of the firefighters sent along with us ‘just in case,’ talks to the woman and her boyfriend.

-I can't get up the rest of the stairs.
-All forward progress has stopped; the guys from Engine 10 and two Providence police officers clog the narrow, dimly lit stairway.
-I'm quite happy to wait at the end of the line and listen.
+I can't get up the stairs asthe guys from Engine 10 and two e police officers clog the narrow, dimly lit stairway, but I'm quite happy to stand at the end of the line and listen.

-"Did you try to hurt yourself?" asks Oliver.
+"Did you try to hurt yourself?"
+Oliver asks.r.